Mackytall/MackyTall/README.md

-# 👋 Hey there, I'm Macky Tall welcome to my Github profile!
+# 👋 Hey there, I'm Macky Tall.
+Welcome to my Github profile!

 ### Welcome to my Github profile!